Thousands of people flocked to the heart of Isla Vista on Saturday for Soltopia, a new sanctioned event to replace Deltopia. Credit: Callie Fausey

 Myah Mashhadialireza, the community service district’s programs and engagement director, led the organization’s efforts for the event.
 She said Soltopia was a success overall.
 Along with good attendance, she said, Isla Vista had a significant drop in medical calls compared to 2025.

-Mashhadialireza said that on April 4 this year, there were seven emergency services calls — four in wider Isla Vista, and three in the Soltopia area — and four visits to the medical tent set up for the weekend; medical services transported two of those patients to the hospital.
-In 2025, Santa Barbara County Sheriff’s Office reported 135 EMS medical calls over Deltopia weekend; 57 people were treated in the emergency medical tent and 12 were transported directly to the hospital that year.
+Mashhadialireza said that on April 4 this year, there were seven emergency services calls — one in wider Isla Vista, and six in the Soltopia area — and four visits to the medical tent set up for the weekend; medical services transported two of those patients to the hospital.
+In 2025, Santa Barbara County Sheriff’s Office reported 135 EMS medical calls over Deltopia weekend; 57 people were treated in the emergency medical tent, 13 of which were sent to the hospital.
+Twelve others were transported directly to the hospital that year.
 It is unclear how many medical calls occurred on the Saturday of that weekend.

 Many Soltopia attendees were dressed in classic Deltopia fashion: bikini tops and skirts and other festival wear. | Credit: Callie Fauasey